Message Type: Space Weather Notification - Interplanetary Shock

 C-type CME detected by STEREO A / GOES / SOHO.

-Based on preliminary analysis by the Moon to Mars Space Weather Analysis Office and heliospheric modeling carried out at NASA Community Coordinated Modeling Center, it is estimated that the CME may impact Mars (glancing blow).
-The flank of the CME will reach Mars at 2025-06-16T00:00Z (plus minus 7 hours).
+Based on preliminary analysis by the Moon to Mars Space Weather Analysis Office and heliospheric modeling carried out at NASA Community Coordinated Modeling Center, it is estimated that the CME may impact Solar Orbiter (glancing blow).
+The flank of the CME may reach Solar Orbiter at 2025-07-03T06:00Z (plus minus 7 hours).

 ## Notes: